 Caring for a cat's coat

-To avoid a cat's coat from looking rough and to help make it lustrous and thick, there are certain considerations to make.
-This are both solutions to the cause of rough hair as well as general feline maintenance tips.
+To avoid a cat's coat from looking rough and to help make it lustrous and healthy, there are certain considerations to make.
+Below we provide both solutions to the cause of rough hair as well as general feline maintenance tips.
 They include:

 - Diet: the food we provide our cats should be of the highest quality or at least that which provides sufficient nutrition for a cat's needs.
-Many commercial brands are specially designed to provide all the nutrient's essential in a cat's diet so that it can build its immunity, exercise regularly and, of course, keep a healthy coat.
+Many commercial brands are specially designed to provide all the nutrient's essential in a cat's diet so that it can build its immunity, exercise regularly and maintain a healthy coat.
 There are other factors which will determine the type of feed you need to give to your cat.
 If your cat is a kitten, old, has digestion issues or is otherwise unwell, you may need to amend their diet accordingly.
-As they are obligate carnivores, it is generally not recommended for your cat to be vegan, but we have more information on vegan diets for cats if you are interested.
+As they are obligate carnivores, it is generally not recommended for your cat to be vegan, but we have more information on vegan diets for cats to learn more.

 - Deworming: the presence of parasites such as mites or fleas can also have a bearing on the condition of a cat's coat.
 They can even reduce their life expectancy by up to five years.
 This is why it is so important to keep cats dewormed using a product recommended by our vet.
 Providing the right vaccinations as soon as they are able will also help maintain the health of our cat and keep their coat nice and shiny.
 Deworming and vaccinations are not one off occurrences.
 They both have schedules which need to kept to ensure continued protection.
 Conditions such as dermatitis caused by allergies from fleas or other parasites make deworming so important.
 However, the presence alone of these insects doesn't always mean their coat will be visibly damaged.